TomGrozev/Simple-Database-Manager--DBMS-/README.md

 /Applications/MAMP/htdocs/...
 ```

-Upload the Database Save.sql to your mysql database.
+Upload the Database Save.sql to your MySQL database.

-Edit the database config at the top of each PHP file to fit your database details (I know it's tedious but it's late and I'll probobly just add a config file tomorrow).
+Edit the database config at the top of each PHP file to fit your database details (I know it's tedious but it's late and I'll probably just add a config file tomorrow).

 ```
 $servername = "localhost";